AMWA-TV/is-device-configuration/docs/API requests.md

 |:--:|
 | _**Getting bulk properties**_ |

 The URL MUST target a specific role path in the device model by locating the object using its role path and optionally specifying the `recurse` parameter as per the following format `baseUrl/rolePaths/{rolePath}/bulkProperties?recurse={true|false}`.
 Not including the `recurse` query parameter MUST be treated as providing a `recurse` argument of `true`.
 A successful response MUST be of type [NcMethodResultBulkValuesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultbulkvaluesholder) and MUST include all the properties of the target role path as a [bulk values holder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkvaluesholder).
 If the `recurse` argument is set to `true` then the response MUST include all the properties of the target role path as well as any nested role paths in a successful response.
-If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).
+If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an error message.

 This is equivalent to invoking the `GetPropertiesByPath` method on the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).